lazbot/mappy/README.md

 # Mappy
-## a css build tool demo using sourcemaps
+## a css build gulp demo using sourcemaps